 There was a strong focus on continuous learning and improvement at all levels within the practice.
-The practice team was forward thinking and part of local pilot schemes to improve outcomes for patients in the area.
-For example the practice piloted an improved process for discharge from hospital of patients nearing the end of life.
+The practice team was forward thinking and part of local pilot schemes to improve outcomes for patients in the locality through a neighbourhood working scheme.
+One of the GPs was a clinical lecturer at Sheffield Medical School and the practice had submitted a transformational fund bid to expand the premises.